 On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which added section 710 to the Copyright Act.
 Section 710 authorizes the Register of Copyrights, on a temporary basis and subject to certain exceptions, to “toll, waive, adjust, or modify any timing provision . . . or procedural provision” in the Copyright Act if she determines that a national emergency declared by the President “generally disrupts or suspends the ordinary functioning of the copyright system . . . or any component thereof.”
 In exercising this authority, the Register “shall consider the scope and severity of the particular national emergency, and its specific effect with respect to the particular provision, and shall tailor any remedy accordingly.”

 To allow for review of the evolving responses to the COVID-19 emergency, the Copyright Office has implemented these emergency modifications in sixty-day increments.
-At the end of each sixty-day period following the date of the Presidential declaration, the Acting Register will determine whether the disruptions to the copyright system caused by the ongoing national emergency remain in effect and whether the modifications should continue in force.
-On May 1, 2020, the Acting Register determined that the disruptions to the copyright system caused by the ongoing national emergency remained in effect and that the modifications therefore should be extended for up to an additional sixty days.
-Accordingly, the timing adjustments described below were extended through July 10, 2020.
-On July 10, 2020, the Acting Register determined that the disruptions to the copyright system are continuing and that the modifications should be extended for up to an additional sixty days, through September 8, 2020.
-Pursuant to section 710(c), the Office also notified Congress on July 10 that these provisions have been modified for a cumulative total of longer than 120 days.
-Most recently, on September 2, 2020, the Acting Register determined that, in light of the continuing disruptions to the copyright system, the timing adjustments described below should be extended through November 9, 2020.
+At the end of each sixty-day period following the date of the Presidential declaration, the Register will determine whether the disruptions to the copyright system caused by the ongoing national emergency remain in effect and whether the modifications should continue in force.
+Beginning on May 1, 2020, the modifications were extended three times, through November 9.
+Most recently, on November 9, 2020, the Register determined that, in light of the continuing disruptions to the copyright system, the timing adjustments described below should be extended through January 8, 2021.
+Pursuant to section 710(c), the Office has notified Congress that these provisions have been modified for a cumulative total of longer than 120 days.
 The Office is continuing to monitor the effect of the national emergency on these and other components of the copyright system, including with respect to the modifications below, and will consider further adjustments as circumstances warrant.